Merging Memory and Space: A State Space Neural Operator: Introduction

 \section{Introduction}

-Many problems in scientific computing require approximating a nonlinear operator that maps input functions to output functions, often governed by an underlying system of partial differential equations (PDEs).
-Neural operators (NOs) \cite{kovachki2023neural} have emerged as powerful models for this setting, offering a mesh-independent framework that operates directly on functions and generalizes across discretizations.
-Among these, the Fourier Neural Operator (FNO) \cite{lifourier} effectively leverages global convolution kernels in the Fourier domain to model long-range spatial correlations.
-However, the fully global nature of FNO comes with substantial computational cost, especially for higher-dimensional PDEs.
+Many problems in scientific computing require approximating nonlinear operators that map input functions to output functions, often governed by partial differential equations (PDEs).
+Neural operators (NOs) \citep{kovachki2023neural} provide a mesh-independent framework for this task, operating directly on functions and generalizing across discretizations.

-To address this, factorized variants of FNO have been proposed that decompose the operator learning problem into lower-dimensional subspaces \cite{tranfactorized,lehmann2023seismic,LEHMANN2024116718}.
-These light-weight formulations retain much of FNO’s modeling capacity while offering better efficiency, especially in high-dimensional settings.
-Meanwhile, advances in state space models (SSMs) \citep{gu2021efficiently}, including the diagonal version of the Structured State Space (S4D) architecture \citep{gu2022parameterization}, have shown remarkable success in processing long-range temporal dependencies with linear time and memory complexity.
+The Fourier Neural Operator (FNO) \citep{lifourier} is a widely used NO, as its global convolution kernels effectively capture long-range spatial correlations.
+However, this fully global design comes with substantial computational and memory costs, scaling poorly in higher dimensions.
+Factorized variants \citep{tranfactorized,lehmann2023seismic,LEHMANN2024116718} address this by decomposing operator learning into lower-dimensional subspaces, achieving linear scaling in dimension—a crucial advantage for high-dimensional spatial applications.
+Yet, these approaches offer limited flexibility in adjusting receptive fields or frequency modes to different spatial regions or temporal dynamics.

+In a complementary line of work, state space models (SSMs) \citep{gu2021efficiently}, such as the diagonalized S4D architecture \citep{gu2022parameterization}, have achieved remarkable success in modeling long-range \textit{temporal} dependencies.
+Like factorized FNOs, SSMs scale linearly in time and memory, but they provide an additional advantage: data-dependent parameterization of convolutional filters that can learn to emphasize different frequency components and temporal scales.
+Despite these parallels, the connection between FNOs (primarily spatial) and SSMs (primarily temporal) has remained underexplored.

-In this work, we are motivated by the need for accurate and scalable operator learning models in higher-dimensional spatiotemporal problems.
-We introduce the Spatio-Temporal Structured State Space Model (ST-SSM), which applies SSMs directly over the joint spatiotemporal domain.
-This approach can be interpreted in two complementary ways: as an extension of SSMs from purely temporal modeling to full spatiotemporal operator learning, or alternatively, as an adaptive generalization of the FNO architecture.
-In contrast to FNO’s fixed global filters, ST-SSM learns adaptive convolutional kernels whose receptive fields and frequency content are learned from data.
+This paper makes that connection explicit.
+We introduce the \textbf{State Space Neural Operator (SS-NO)}, a unified operator learning framework that applies SSMs directly over joint spatiotemporal domains.
+SS-NO can be interpreted in two complementary ways: as extending SSMs from purely temporal modeling to spatiotemporal operator learning, or as generalizing FNOs into more expressive architectures with adaptive receptive fields, frequency content, and temporal causality.